Multimodality as Supervision:

 Cross Modal Learning

-Figure 2.
 Cross Modal Learning.
 Predicting the response of one sensor from another has been shown to be a strong signal to learn representations of the world.
-Each sensor represents a different representation of the same underlying physical world.

 Many user devices, e.g., a household robot, augmented reality glasses, or an iPhone, are equipped with a rich array of sensors that enable multimodal data collection.
 They can acquire modalities beyond RGB images, such as depth, motion sensing, and haptic feedback.
 Such data enables cross-modal learning, i.e., predicting the response of one sensor from another, thereby leveraging multimodality as a signal for self-supervised learning (see Figure 2).
 There has also been evidence in developmental psychology that suggests that multimodality is employed by biological organisms to bootstrap better representations of their environment.